pflanze/speedcontrol/README.md

 In the meantime, Thomas Fritzsche has moved the code to Github too[2], and I have forked his repo and merged it with my changes.

+NOTE: hdparm now has an -E option that should be doing the same thing.

 Christian Jaeger

 [1] https://github.com/pflanze/speedcontrol